Autotrader cars

 Land Rover Discovery

-The Land Rover Discovery is a car that can do it all.
+The Land Rover Discovery can do it all.
 It’ll transport seven people in comfort and luxury, double as a removal van, get you further into the wilderness than pretty much any rival, and it won’t look out of place somewhere fancy.
 Each of the seven seats is an individual chair that’s set higher than the one in front, so everyone gets a good view out.
 The rearmost five seats can be folded electrically using either the touchscreen system, a cluster of switches in the boot, or a smartphone app.
 And they go completely flat.
-A six-foot adult can sit happily in any seat, and access is easy.
-Even if you're carrying seven, there’s loads of storage around for odds and ends, and you can get up to nine USB ports, depending on your trim level.
+Plus there’s loads of storage around for odds and ends.
+One of the great seven-seat SUVs.

 Read the review or explore the Land Rover Discovery range on Auto Trader